kimby77/WP-Custom-Upstream/wp-content/themes/twentyseventeen/README.txt

 For more information about Twenty Seventeen please go to https://codex.wordpress.org/Twenty_Seventeen.

+THIS IS A TESTING UPDATE ON THE THEME.

 == Installation ==

 1. In your admin panel, go to Appearance -> Themes and click the 'Add New' button.